Students feel the best — and achieve the most — when they’re given the right kind of scaffolding for growth and development.

 For gifted & talented kids, that means an enriched environment with plenty of opportunities for creativity and intellectual curiosity.
 For kids with ADHD, learning disabilities, or intellectual disabilities, that means getting access to school accommodations and targeted therapies to help them overcome limitations and access their strengths.
 For "twice-exceptional" kids, who have special intellectual gifts combined with unique challenges, the right combination of environmental and family support can be the difference between traumatic failure & frustration, or tremendous success.

-Experienced in school neuropsychology and autism spectrum, Dr. Godot specializes in mental health diagnosis, and helping to differentiate complex symptoms or co-occuring disorders.
+Dr. Godot specializes in mental health diagnosis, helping to differentiate complex symptoms and co-occuring disorders.
+He is experienced with trauma, psychosis, and neurodiversity issues.

 Also called school neuropsychology testing, a psychoeducational test battery combines cognitive (IQ) testing with academic achievement testing.
 This allows us to examine the discrepancies between a student's raw intellectual power and their ability to apply that strength toward important school-related tasks.